journeyman33/kodekloud/README.md

 4. webi_k9s_krew.sh .<br>
-   I use this script on Kodekloud's Kubernetes Playgrounds.
-It is very useful on the Kodekloud Ultimate CKAD course which runs on Ubuntu.
+   I use this script on Kodekloud's Kubernetes Playgrounds and useful on the Kodekloud Ultimate CKAD course which runs on Ubuntu.